 Alexandra Panayi (Chapter 2)

 art direction of poster & catalogue

-The aim of the platform was to explore how art sensitizes and is sensitized by contemporary environmental issues.
-The notion of environment, the conditions of coexistence, current ecological concerns, how a collective body shapes its enveloping space and how this space configures the identity of community, constituted the main research tenets.
+The platform aimed to explore how art sensitizes and is sensitized by contemporary environmental issues.
+The notion of environment, the conditions of coexistence, current ecological concerns, how a collective body shapes its enveloping space, and how this space configures the identity of community, constituted the main research tenets.
 The program focused on collaborative and process-driven approaches to production.
-Through workshops, exhibitions and a residency program, we have attempted to involve varying audiences and bring together multiple perspectives, in order to probe new sensibilities and possible paths of engagement.
+Through workshops, exhibitions, and a residency program, we have attempted to involve varying audiences and bring together multiple perspectives, in order to probe new sensibilities and possible paths of engagement.

 The workshop offered to the participants the chance to explore their bodies in relation to space and nature.
-It was suitable for anyone interested in developing their creative expression, movement and transformation through theatre whilst simultanesouly connecting to the natural and social environment.
-During the workshop, improvasional theatrical excercises were implemented that focused on the three levels of bodily awareness: bodily, emotional, spiritual.
-The exercises explored how these three levels can be affected by the environment, which is is now facing a climate change.
+It was suitable for anyone interested in developing their creative expression, movement, and transformation through theatre whilst simultaneously connecting to the natural and social environment.
+During the workshop, improvisational theatrical exercises were implemented that focused on the three levels of bodily awareness: bodily, emotional, spiritual.
+The exercises explored how these three levels can be affected by the environment, which is now facing climate change.
 Beyond its practical scope, the workshop aimed at the familiarisation of the participants with contemporary dramaturgy, aiming to affect them in order to develop theatrical material related to nature and the climate crisis.

 Solo exhibition by Kyriaki Costa